asather/willowbrook-hollow/docs/CIRCLES_README.md

 **Reader achievement:** Circles are reading milestones; finishing a Circle’s books unlocks the next.

 Goal: deliver **skill‑appropriate** books that spark interest and **incentivize continued reading** through badges and ceremonies.
+**Bio copy:** Character bios should reflect this progression.
+Author bios for each Circle in `/docs/character-bios.json`.
 ---

 ## How Circles Work in the Books